Academy of Art University Automobile Museum: Collection

 The Automobile Museum features 170 vintage vehicles.
 Notable classic cars include: Duesenberg Model J (1930), Cord L29 Convertible Coupe (1931), Alfa-Romeo 6C 2500 SS Berlinetta Aerodinamica (1939), Tucker 48 (1948), Chrysler Town & Country Convertible Coupe (1948), and Mercedes-Benz 300SL "Gullwing" Coupe (1955).

 The museum's Tucker 48 is production car #1003.
 The car was purchased at auction for $2,035,000 from the previous owner, George Lucas.
 The car has also been exhibited at the San Francisco International Auto Show, among other car shows.

 The Mercedes-Benz 300SL was previously owned by Jenny Craig, and has both fitted luggage and strawberry metallic paint.
 Only 10 Rolls-Royce Phantom 1 Rivieras (1929) were ever made, the museum's car being one of them.

 The museum also exhibits the 1933 Pierce-Arrow Silver Arrow, which can reach a speed of 115 mph and was previously owned and restored by William F. Harrah.
 Only five of these cars were built in total, with and only two others remaining today.

+A 1996 Mazda Miata M-Edition and a 1995 Mazda RX-7 are present at the museum.
+They were formerly owned by former executive director of Industrial Design, Tom Matano, until his death in September 2025.
+Matano was the designer of both the first-generation Miata and third-generation RX-7.